gvwilson/thirdbit/src/fiction/bear/index.md

 Prince Thokmay interrupted before the sergeant could reply.
 "And how is that, exactly?"

-Mukh wrung his hands,
-nervous under the glares of the townspeople.
+Mukh seemed to wilt under the townspeople's glares.
 "They just thought…
 Well, honored, they thought by maybe such as these should, well, they should find by elsewhere to get their water."